AaronSun2000/AaronSun2000.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Hi there 👋👋 !
+I'm Ming Sun (孙铭).
 I am currently pursuing my Ph.D at the University of Chinese Academy of Sciences, supervised by [Prof. Rui Wang](https://people.ucas.ac.cn/~wr).
 Currently, I am a visiting Ph.D. student at the Centre for Frontier AI Research (CFAR), Agency for Science, Technology and Research (A*STAR), Singapore, collaborating with [Dr. Xingrui Yu](https://xingruiyu.github.io/).
 Previously, I earned my Bachelor's degree from Beijing University of Posts and Telecommunications.

 My research mainly focuses on **Trustworthy Machine Learning**.
 In my early research, I devoted myself to **backdoor attacks and their positive purposes**.
 Currently, my research centers on **trustworthy issues of generative AI** (_e.g._, LLMs and Diffusion Models).
 My long-term goal is to explore general vulnerabilities in generative AI and strive to enhance the safety and security of foundation models.